Keep Track of Your Career Break Activities

 Spend some time up front thinking about what you want to do.
 You don’t have to narrow it down to one option – recognize that there are multiple possibilities that could work for you and be flexible enough to change course as you learn more about yourself and the job market throughout your job search.
 My favorite book on this subject: Designing Your Life by Bill Burnett and Dave Evans.

 Invest in yourself.
-A few things worth spending money on as you restart your career are a killer resume, a professional LinkedIn photo, a course to update your skills, and a professional outfit and shoes for interviews.
+A few things worth spending money on as you restart your career are a killer resume, a course to update your skills, and professional coaching to ensure you know how to conduct a job search in 2023.

-Set goals for yourself and write them down: Make 3 phone calls a day, schedule 2 informational interviews each week, find 3 interesting new companies per day.
+Set goals for yourself and write them down: Reach out to 3 new people each day, schedule 3 informational interviews each week, find 3 interesting new companies per day.
 Reward yourself with a healthy treat for meeting your goals.

 Realize that this can take longer than you’d like.
 Persevere.
 Learn from your mistakes – because you will make some.
 Pick yourself up and keep going, even when it gets frustrating.